Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Once they are pretty confident at looking and checking whether they are right or wrong, you can play the same sort of game, but now the rider on the horse is not allowed to look down and check, they will have to feel for whether they are right or wrong.

-This is also a good time to remind them that since posting is all about staying in rhythm with your horse, if anything happens to interfere with that, you should double check your diagonal.
+This is also a good time to remind them that since posting is all about staying in rhythm with your horse, if anything happens to interfere with that, you should double-check your diagonal.
 For example, if your horse spooks and unseats you a bit.
 Sometimes if they trip, it changes their rhythm, or they may speed up or slow down abruptly.
-Anything that changes their rhythm and effects your posting, you need to double check your diagonal.
+Anything that changes their rhythm and affects your posting, you need to double-check your diagonal.

 How Long Does It Take Students to Learn Diagonals?